popey456963/oeis-frontend/README.md

 ## Running the tests

 All tests are made using mocha, which can be installed via `npm i -g mocha`.
-Once installed, you can run `mocha` in the OEIS-Frontend directory in order to run all test
+Once installed, you can run `mocha --recursive` or `npm test` in the OEIS-Frontend directory to run the test suite.

 ### Creating Tests

 Tests are organised into sections based on what they are testing, these sections are as follows:

-- A
-- B
-- C
+- `page-loading` - For testing entire pages

 If you want to create a test, navigate to the desired section, duplicate the `_template.test.js` file and rename it to `testName.test.js`.
 You can then fill the file with the test of your choice, an example for verifying whether `/` renders: